Impact Factor 1.895 | CiteScore 2.24

 We also welcome research in areas such as: quantum simulation, quantum-classical transition, quantum materials and metamaterials.

-Quantum Computing welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Quantum Computing welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Quantum Computing, where they are peer-reviewed by the Associate and Review Editors of the specialty section.